sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 - The Manager MUST support the publication of broadcast messages to topics configured by implementations of this ecosystem.
 - The Manager MUST support the subscription to topics configured by implementations of this ecosystem as needed.

-## Component Onboarding
+## Component Registration
-Component onboarding describes how an individual component becomes part of the SACM ecosystem; registering with the Manager, establishing its administrative interface, advertising capabilities, and subscribing to relevant topics.
+Component registration describes how an individual component becomes part of the SACM ecosystem; authenticating to the Integration Service, establishing communication channels with the Manager, establishing its administrative interface, advertising capabilities, and subscribing to relevant topics.

 The component onboarding workflow involves multiple steps: